klenioaraujo/Reformulating-Transformers-for-LLMs/README.md

 ---

-**ΨQRH — Quaternionic Recursive Harmonic (Ψ Wavefunction)** is a fundamental reimagining of the Transformer architecture.
+**ΨQRH — Quaternionic Recursive Harmonic (Ψ Wavefunctions)** is a fundamental reimagining of the Transformer architecture.
 More than just a model, it is a research journey to build a language system that not only learns from data but operates on a foundation of rigorous physical and mathematical principles, aiming for a more authentic and interpretable form of "reasoning."

 ## 🌀 Project Status: Active and in Constant Evolution